na-na-hi/renget/archive/chrprompt2.md

 >Surprisingly, no. I don't know if it's Pokémon magic or whatever, but they don't seem to ripen or turn brown.
 That's fortunate for me though, because I'd hate to be without my bananas.
 I get this strange comfort from them being there under my chin...
 I felt a bit restless after I lost one to that Venusaur.
 I'm not sure why I feel this way, I just do.
 Oh, and if this is a roundabout way of asking if you can have a banana once they start to go bad... the answer is no.

 Q4: Have any of your human hobbies carried over to the Pokemon world?
 Or are you very bored these days?
+>Not really.
+They don't have any video games or computers here, not that I have hands anyway.
+It can be pretty boring, typically, but this world has plenty of new things for me to do anyway.
+Doing missions for the guild has been... mostly enjoyable, even if I've mostly being doing low-level tasks so far.
+Practicing things like using Razor Leaf and Gust has been keeping me busy as well, as have been my attempts at learning to fly (not that I've had any success yet...).
+Exploring this world is pretty cool too, since there was nothing really to explore back in the human world, but I can only explore on rainy or overcast days, so that limits the number of opportunites I get.

+>Huh?
+Why can I only explore on crappy days like that?
+Oh, uh...
+N-no reason...
+I just, uh, prefer doing missions when the weather is nice?
+Wouldn't want to let those days go to waste, y-you know?

+>If I'm not doing any of those though, I'm usually lazing around my lean-to, which is rather boring, but it is relaxing at least.

 Q5: What's your favorite fruit?
+>Yeah, very funny, I know what you want me to say.
+But I haven't actually had a banana since I've turned into a Tropius.
+They're surprisingly rare on the Grass Continent, and there's no way I'm eating one of my own.
+Even thinking about that makes me wanna hurl.

+>I imagine bananas would taste heavenly if I had one, given that they supposedly grow from Tropius's necks because they love them so much.
+I'd eat a banana almost every day when I was a human, but they weren't anything spectacular then.
+But it makes me wonder if eating so many bananas is why I turned into a Tropius of all things...

+>Out of what I've actually eaten since turning into a Tropius...
+I'd say my favorite would probably be Pecha Berries.
+I've always had a sweet tooth, but I've had a bigger one since my transformation, and Pecha Berries are both common and very sweet.
+I haven't tried many different fruits or berries though, so there's probably one I'd like even more that I haven't had yet.

 ###Linoone
 Q1: You spend a lot of time scouting around the guild.
 What's something strange/interesting you've seen?